-As the weather starts getting warmer in many parts of the world, malamute owners become increasingly worried about keeping their furry friends cool.
+Malamute owners become increasingly worried about keeping their furry giants cool as warmer weather approaches.
 This article will run through practical tips you can try today to keep your malamute cool during the hot weather.

 The best 9 ways to keep a Malamute cool: